-Strong smell of cooked urine prompts apartment evacuation
+Strong smell of cooked urine prompts evacuation

 Amherst, Mass. — The strong smell caused by a man cooking urine prompted the evacuation of an apartment building in Massachusetts.